-It’s hard to know a ton about vodka.
+It’s hard to know a ton about vodka, though even if you don’t we’re pretty sure you’ve heard of Grey Goose.
 The stuff is clear.
 The stuff is odorless.
 The stuff is (technically) flavorless.
 But then plenty of vodka producers think there is plenty for all of us to know about their particular vodkas, from the origin of the fermented starch (which is eventually stripped of most of its character) to the way it should be served, what with, etc.

 And we agree, there’s actually plenty more to know about vodka.
 Maybe the most approachable way to learn about the beverage is brand by brand, since vodka could quite easily meld into one high ABV, low differential subcategory of intoxicant.

 Truth is, most of what we do know about vodka is brand.
 Whether or not textural or even aromatic differences actually exist vodka to vodka, the major selling points are still currently cultural: college plonk, authentically Eastern European, or—and this is where it gets confusing—“premium.”
 Grey Goose is in that last category, kind of one of the creators of that last category, actually.
 And before you go shell out “premium” cash for it, soak in a couple of factoids about one of the strongest, and most confusing, brands in vodka history.